-Culinary offerings in this walkable neighborhood include legendary, Carolina-style barbecue at The Pit, farm-to-table contemporary Mexican cuisine at Jose and Sons, vegetarian fare at Fiction Kitchen and upscale Southern favorites at Whiskey Kitchen, Parkside, Humble Pie and chef Ashley Christensen’s acclaimed Poole’s Diner.
+Culinary offerings in this walkable neighborhood include legendary, Carolina-style barbecue at The Pit, vegetarian fare at Fiction Kitchen and upscale Southern favorites at Whiskey Kitchen, Parkside and Humble Pie.
 Don't forget to stop in Videri Chocolate Factory for a free tour (and sample).

-Niall Hanley’s latest venture, Morgan Street Food Hall and Market (opening early 2018), brings local chefs, eateries and restaurants together to display their wares in more than 60 food stalls.
-Look for Cow Bar Burgers, Oak City Fish and Chips and Raleigh Raw juices, to name a few.
+Niall Hanley’s Morgan Street Food Hall features 20 culinary concepts ensconced in fully-outfitted spaces offering cooked-to-order meals, snacks and specialty foods, plus specialized retail carts selling packaged food and culinary-related items.
+Look for Cow Bar, Oak City Fish and Chips and Raleigh Raw juices, to name a few.

-This buzzing area features a handful of establishments for craft beer aficionados like Crank Arm Brewing, Boylan Street Brewpub and Tasty Beverage Company.
+This buzzing area features a handful of establishments for craft beer aficionados like Crank Arm Brewing, Wye Hill Kitchen & Brewing and Tasty Beverage Company.
 You’ll also discover hip hangouts like Boxcar Bar + Arcade, where you can find classic and modern arcade games, skee ball and a full bar including a long list of cocktail and craft beer selections.